amd/ryzen-ai-documentation/docs/getstartex.rst

      - The ResNet model trained using CIFAR-10 is provided in .pt format.
    * - Quantization
      - ``resnet_quantize.py``
-     - Convert the model to the IPU-deployable model by performing Post-Training Quantization flow using VitisAI ONNX Quantization.
+     - Convert the model to the NPU-deployable model by performing Post-Training Quantization flow using VitisAI ONNX Quantization.
    * - Deployment - Python
      - ``predict.py``
      -  Run the Quantized model using the ONNX Runtime code.
-We demonstrate running the model on both CPU and IPU.
+We demonstrate running the model on both CPU and NPU.
    * - Deployment - C++
      - ``cpp/resnet_cifar/.``
      -  This folder contains the source code ``resnet_cifar.cpp`` that demonstrates running inference using C++ APIs.
 We additionally provide the infrastructure (required libraries, CMake files and headerfiles) required by the example.